coloria-dev/coloria/articles/note-on-cam16/ARTICLE.md

 This expression is not well-defined if $`Q=0`$, a value occurring if the input values are $`X=Y=Z=0`$.
-When making use of the definition of $`M`$ and $`Q`$, one gets to an expression for $s$ that is well-defined in all cases:
+When making use of the definition of $`M`$ and $`Q`$, one gets to an expression for $`s`$ that is well-defined in all cases:

 ```math
   \label{eq:alpha}